Who We Are

 "Just as our bodies have many parts and each part has a special function, so it is with Christ’s body.
 We are many parts of one body, and we all belong to each other."
 Romans 12:4-8

 As a church, we are a group of people who belong to Christ not just on Sundays but on an eternal, ongoing basis.
 Many of our members choose to tithe their time to McCordsville United Methodist Church in many different ways.
 Here are just some of the very essential parts of our body.
 We are ever so grateful for everyone at McCordsville United Methodist Church and invite any and all to join us in the many opportunities for service that exist among us.

 Get in touch

 Our office hours are on Thursdays from 9:00AM until 1:00PM and at other times by special appointment.
-Each Thursday our Pastor and Administrative staff is there preparing for our Sunday service.
+Each Thursday our Pastor and Administrative staff are there preparing for our Sunday service.
 Please feel free to call or drop in during this time if you are in need of prayer, counsel or other Church services.

 Email us ▸

 My name is Daniel Payton and I’m the lead Pastor of the McCordsville United Methodist Church.
 I hope you are finding our website to be both educational and inviting.
 As the Pastor of the McCordsville UMC I can say that a strong point of this local church, is it’s inviting and welcoming nature.
 I can assure you, if you so decide to come and worship with us, you will be welcomed with open arms (not smothered).
 Something else our church gets, is love.
 We believe that Christ in his sacrifice upon the cross revealed to the world just what love is -- unconditional and life changing.